 We, MailChimp or MailChimp’s affiliates and third party sub-processors will never disclose or sell your personal information to third parties.
 We will only use your information for the purposes outlined above.

-To facilitate the CIL Meet livestreaming service for Microsoft Teams room types we have partnered with Microsoft Corporation.
-Your email address, first name and last name may be used (depending on the room setup) to provide you access to the CIL Meet Microsoft Tenancy.
+In order to facilitate the CIL Meet livestreaming service for Microsoft Teams room types we have partnered with Microsoft Corporation.
+Your email address, first name and last name may be used (depending on the room setup) to provide you with guest access on the CIL Meet Microsoft Tenancy.
 This is simply used to enable secure access to the livestream and to show your presence to others in the livestream.
+This will only happen if you have been added to a specific CIL Website role with access to a CIL Meet room that uses Microsoft Teams.

 Changes to our Privacy Statement